 You might expect, for an industry that has been around for decades, they’d have licked this problem.
 In fact, the reverse is true.
-While malware is become more sophisticated, and indeed more malicious, AV software appears to be getting worse at detecting threats.
+While malware becomes more sophisticated and indeed more malicious, AV software appears to be getting worse at detecting threats.
 What do I know?
 I simply support the myriad of potentially infected machines on a regular basis, not design AV software.

 Here’s what has become rather common sense:

-3. In the age of desktop computers (late 1990’s, early aughts), resource-intensive, on-demand file scanning was acceptable to a degree.
-Today’s power hungry, but limited resource, mobile devices are much less tolerant to such things.
+3. In the age of desktop computers (late 1990’s, the early aughts), resource-intensive, on-demand file scanning was acceptable to a degree.
+Today’s power-hungry, but limited resource, mobile devices are much less tolerant to such things.

 4. AV scanners are horrible at knowing what real malware is.
 This is based on my experience, but it doesn’t take many examples to see that infections touch more than just files.
 Malware often uses legitimate software and components and make changes to core system components.
 Fixing these problems is much more than most AV software can do.
 Often, infections are cleaned, but files, registry settings and other tools are left behind.